Pam2020/AWS_for_DataEngineering/Assignments/AWSGlue_DataTransformation.md

 - When joining, as the two tables have common columns, the columns of one of the tables are tagged using the change schema transformation - right resolve the table.

 - To remove null fields the remove null rows transform was used, but this only removes rows with all fields null.
+Selecting the extended criteria considers all the empty strings, empty array elements also as null.

 ![](https://github.com/Pam2020/AWS_for_DataEngineering/blob/3801d6398e396dc37669adb12b35d426d3e85cd0/Images/Join_nullrows.png)